-The government is making some changes to subjects that will affect your GCSE options.
-These changes are taking place now, and for a full list of the changes, you can check out the information provided on the AQA website.
+Over the last few years, the government has made some changes to subjects that will affect your GCSE options.
+These changes have more or less been phased in now (2020), and for a timeline of the changes, you can check out the information provided on the AQA website.

 In brief, some of the changes that are taking place include: